iWorkTech/xapi-wrapper-xamarin/component/GettingStarted.md

 Import component in your Android and iOS apps.

 ### For Android
-Brief:
-Using the following code can be used to send a xAPI statement to an LRS
+Brief: Following code can be used to send a xAPI statement to an LRS
 ```
 button.Click += async delegate
 {
-    var apiWrapper = new APIWrapper(string.Empty, string.Empty, string.Empty);
+    var apiWrapper = new APIWrapper("xAPI Endpoint", "Your Identity", "Your Secret");
     var statement = apiWrapper.PrepareStatement("test@ald.net", "experienced", "Activity");
     var task = await apiWrapper.SendStatement(statement);
     if (task.Success)